imixs/imixs-workflow/src/site/markdown/quickstart/workitem.md

     String name=workitem.getItemValueString("name");
     int age=workitem.getItemValueInteger("age");
     ....

+You will find more information in the section [ItemCollection](../core/itemcollection.html).

 ## Workflow data

-As explained before, a workitem can not only contain business data, but also information about the process instance which is controlled by the workflow system.
-This workflow data of a process instance contains for example data like the creation date or the processing status.
+As explained before, a workitem can not only contain business data, but also information about the process instance which is controlled by the workflow engine.
+This workflow data of a process instance contains for example the creation date or the processing status.
 This is an example how to access this kind of data:

     String uniqueID=workitem.getUnqiueID();
-    int processID=workitem.getTask();
+    int taskID=workitem.getTask();
     String status=workitem.getItemValueString(WorkflowKernle.WORKFLOWSTATUS);
     Date created=workitem.getItemValueDate("$created");
     Date modified=workitem.getItemValueDate("$modified");

-The following table provides an overview about the data of a process instance managed by the Imixs-Workflow Engine.
-The column '_read/write_' indicates if the property can be controlled by an application.
-The column '_indexed_' indicates if the date item can be searched by the [search index](../engine/queries.html#Query_Items):
+The following table provides an overview about all data items managed by the Imixs-Workflow Engine.
+The column '_read/write_' indicates if the item can be controlled by an application.
+The column '_indexed_' indicates if the item can be searched by the [search index](../engine/queries.html#Query_Items):

 | Property        | Type   |read/write  | indexed | Description												 	|